Marcus Graham: Looking back on 10 years of Twitch’s experiment with livestreaming

 GamesBeat: I would expect that this format could still get a good shot in the arm once everything comes back after the pandemic is done.
 We can do hybrid events.
 We can do in-person events again.
 Things like Twitch live from the show floor at E3 were and will be a big deal.
 The combination of in-person and online is still going to be strong in the future.

 Graham: I absolutely agree with that.
 Everyone’s excited to get back to events.
 Everyone’s excited to see the games industry as a whole return back to what we would call normal.
-What we’ll probably see–you’ve had content creators making incredible strides in new types of content and new formats as a result of being indoors.
+What we’ll probably see — you’ve had content creators making incredible strides in new types of content and new formats as a result of being indoors.
 Having to do things, thinking about everything with remote capability in mind.

 What I hope we see is a lot of this almost bottled-up excitement from creators who say, “Awesome, now we can do all the things we were thinking about doing, that we came up with during quarantine.
 We created this new show that was successful.
 Now we can bring it to a live format.”
 Obviously with esports already starting to slowly see the live events come back, I think we’ll probably see another explosion in terms of the diversity of content overall.
 As we return to a level of normalcy that will be acceptable, we can be trying and experimenting with new things.
-You’ll see content creators, like they always are, because Twitch is community-driven–you’ll see them taking that to the next level.
+You’ll see content creators, like they always are, because Twitch is community-driven — you’ll see them taking that to the next level.

 It’s almost that unknown that makes me very excited.
 But I guarantee you, when you have a community like this that is doing everything they can to make new content and create a new remote world that we can live in given the circumstances, they’re definitely going to have some surprises when we come out on the other side.